lanceTJ/PcapPhaser/README.md

 7. `FeatureConcatenator` → concatenate phase CSVs → final p×80 feature table
 8. `AutoLabeler` / `Exporter` → labeling and dataset export

+# Possible Issues

+## CFM Generation Issues

+The timestamps generated in the CSV files produced by CFM may have problems, which can further cause issues during labeling.
+The problems and their solutions are as follows:

+1. Timezone recognition issue in timestamps

+   How to detect:
+   This issue can be detected by comparing the start and end times of the original pcap file with those in the CSV files under cfm_feature.
+   If both the start and end times differ by exactly N hours, it indicates the presence of this issue.

+   Solution:
+   Enable timezone recognition in Autolabler to resolve this issue.

+2. AM/PM distinction issue in timestamps

+   How to detect:
+   Similarly, compare the time information in the original pcap file with that in the CSV files under cfm_feature.

 Each module is completely independent and supports individual execution + `.writing` integrity flags.

 ## Module Description